HannahMontana-ALE/HannahMontana-ALE/isobuild/README.md

  ~/Alci-Iso-Out

-Burn it with etcher or other tools and use it.
+Burn it with etcher or other tools (dd method is below).

 On a Linux system, a helpful utility installed by default in the coreutils package is dd.
 To burn the iso to a drive using this utility, run: